JackyGaoJ/EECS-6893-Big-Data-Analytics/README.md

 // Todo
 ================
 # Require Environment:
-Make sure your time/location range is the same as New York Time
+Make sure your computer's time/location range is the same as New York Time

 If on Windows, right click the date and time on the lower right.
 Click "Adjust Date/Time".